benckx/liquibase-jooq-codegen-example/README.md

                                 .withPojos(true)
                                 .withDaos(true))
                         .withTarget(
-                                // choose the target package and directory
+                                // specify the target package and directory
-                                // by using build folder, we ensure the generated code is removed on "clean"
+                                // by using the build folder, we ensure the generated code is removed on "clean"
                                 // and is not versioned on Git new Target()
                                         .withPackageName('dev.encelade.example.dao.codegen')